It’s very easy to make coconut haystacks at home, and if you use dark chocolate and unsweetened coconut, it’s a very healthy treat!

 How long can you keep homemade coconut haystacks?

-You can keep these dark chocolate coconut haystacks in the fridge, in an airtight container, for about a week.
-However, it’s important to remove them from the fridge at least 30 minutes before you plan on enjoying them.
+You can probably keep them in the fridge for a week or so.
+But if you do, remember to remove them from the fridge at least 30 minutes before you plan on enjoying them.
 Room temperature is always best when enjoying chocolate.

 Dark Chocolate Coconut Haystacks

 - 1 (3.5 -oz) bar extra dark chocolate (90% cacao)